beeper/bridge-manager/README.md

 tool (so that message re-encryption happens on a machine you control rather than on Beeper servers).

-> **Note**
+> [!NOTE]
-Self-hosted bridges are not entitled to the usual level of customer support on Beeper.
-If you need help with self-hosting bridges using this tool, please join [#self-hosting:beeper.com] instead of asking in your support room.
+> Self-hosted bridges are not entitled to the usual level of customer support
+> on Beeper.
+If you need help with self-hosting bridges using this tool, please
+> join [#self-hosting:beeper.com] instead of asking in your support room.

 [#self-hosting:beeper.com]: https://matrix.to/#/#self-hosting:beeper.com